core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 3, if the server is using a different Security Context for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the AEAD nonce from the request MUST NOT be used.

 * In step 4, the encryption of the COSE object is modified as described in {{sec-cose-object}}.
 The encoding of the compressed COSE object is modified as described in {{compression}}.
 In particular, the Group Flag MUST be set to 1.
-If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the new ID Context SHOULD be included in the 'kid context' parameter of the response.
+If the server is using a different ID Context (Gid) for the response compared to what was used to verify the request (see {{sec-group-key-management}}), then the new ID Context MUST be included in the 'kid context' parameter of the response.

 * In step 5, the counter signature is computed and the format of the OSCORE message is modified as described in {{compression}}.
 In particular, the payload of the OSCORE message includes also the counter signature.